Particular/Workshop/README.md

 Connect to the instance and run `Teardown-Databases.sql` followed by `Setup-Databases.sql`, both located in the [exercises/scripts](exercises/scripts) folder.

 ### How do I download Platform Installer with Microsoft Edge
-After navigating to Platform Installer download [page]() and presented with
+After navigating to Platform Installer download [page]() and being presented with

 ![download prompt](img/platform-installer-on-edge/download-prompt.PNG?raw=true)